rm511130/Tanzu-Workshop-TKGI/README.md

      - `http://user1.pks4u.com:3000/header`
   - Did you see the logs on the Terminal Window of your VM?

-- Use `CTRL-C` ton your Ubuntu VM to cancel out of the `go run fact.go` command.
+- Use `CTRL-C` on your Ubuntu VM to cancel out of the `go run fact.go` command.

+- Let's proceed with a Java/Spring example.

 #